A History of the Medieval Sword

 Collecting Medieval Swords

 Any serious collector of ancient and early swords will tell you that the scope for forgeries is great.
 For many years there has been a lively market both in their production and retailing.
 It is relatively easy to fake these swords as most genuine examples are in very poor condition, some just retaining the blade and lacking any hilt.

 It can be quite simple to age and corrode a new blade using specific chemicals.
 The result can be a sword that appears many centuries old.
 A recent phenomenon is the use of 19th Century Sudanese Kaskara broadsword blades.
 They are very similar in profile to Viking and medieval blades and with carefully added ageing, they have been known to sell as original Viking or Medieval blades, particularly on internet auction web sites.
 A “rule of thumb” when buying medieval swords is that if it appears to be very cheap, it is more than likely to be a fake.
 An original Viking or Medieval broadsword in so-called “good” condition (and most original examples are definitely not in “good” condition as they tend to be excavated swords with considerable corrosion) would be worth upwards of $15000, so if you see a “Medieval” sword for sale at a couple of thousand dollars, just think to yourself why is it going for such a cheap price?
 Maybe the seller just doesn’t know what he has and I am going to get the bargain of the century!
 Unfortunately, life tends not to be like that and invariably, the seller knows exactly what he is selling.
 It’s an old and maybe clichéd phrase but one that has served me well – CAVEAT EMPTOR.

 © Article by Harvey Withers - militariahub.com

-Not to be reproduced without prior agreement.
+Please note, this article is not to be reproduced without prior agreement.